Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/tools.rst

 Mask :kbd:`M`
    Lets you select mesh parts to be unaffected by other brushes by painting vertex colors.
    The mask values are shown as grayscale.
-   I.e the darker a masked area is, the less effect sculpting on it will have.
+   I.e. the darker a masked area is, the less effect sculpting on it will have.
    See also the options of the :ref:`sculpt-mask-menu` menu.

    Mask Tool